 Visualizing With Beads or Cereal

 Using beads, dried beans, or cereal as manipulatives is a great way to have kids represent math operations.
-For instance, kids might solve for a total number by adding more beads.
-Or they might find out how much is left after subtracting some.
+For instance, kids might solve an addition sentence by adding two sets of beads together.
+Or they might find out how much is left after subtracting some beads.
 Kids can also group together different amounts of the items for multiplication and division.

 By moving these items around and seeing how the quantities change, kids have a concrete way of understanding how these math operations work.
 Manipulatives can also help kids develop number sense and understand amounts.